piechartssuck/courses/content/syllabus/index.md

 <iframe src="https://player.vimeo.com/video/270014784" width="640" height="360" frameborder="0" allow="fullscreen" allowfullscreen id="officehours" style="display: block; margin: 0 auto 1rem;">
 </iframe>

-Office hours are set times dedicated to you the student![^1]).
-This means that I will be in my office or at home waiting for you to ~~come by~~ talk to me remotely with whatever questions you have.
-This is the best and easiest way to find me and the best chance for discussing class material and concerns.
+Office hours are set times dedicated to you, the student!
+This means I will be available either in my office or remotely, ready to discuss any questions you have.
+This is the best and easiest way to reach me, offering the best opportunity to talk about class material and any concerns.

 Due to the ongoing pandemic, we can only meet via Zoom.
 This can be scheduled using the [calendar](https://calendly.com/nopiecharts/short15) app.